manychat/dynamic_block_docs/instagram/README.md

           }
         ],
         "actions": [],
-        "quick_replies": []
+        "quick_replies": [] // not supported for Telegram
       }
     }

-`target` key should be linked to a node existing within executed flow.
-Node name can be found in its header, you need to use unique name for node connected with link.
-If there are multiple nodes with similar names inside of the same flow, transition behaviour would not meet expectations.
-Go to node buttons are not supported in Public API.
+*`target` key should be linked to a node existing within the executed Flow.
+The node name can be found in its header, you need to use a unique name for the node connected with the link.
+If there are multiple nodes with similar names inside of the same Flow, transition behavior would not meet expectations.
+Go-to-node buttons are not supported in Public API.

-### Go to flow button
+### Go to Flow button

     {
       "version": "v2",
       "content": {
-        "type": "instagram",
-        "messages": [
+        "type": "instagram", // "whatsapp" and "telegram" are also supported "messages": [
           {
             "type": "text",